exercism/python/docs/TOOLS.md

 ### PyCharm

 PyCharm is an *Integrated Development Environment* built by JetBrains.
 It is specialized to work for Python and is commonly used among professionals.
-You can extend it plugins, but out-of-the-box it comes with a load of features already available.
+You can extend it with various paid and unpaid plugins, but out-of-the-box it comes with a load of features already available.

 #### Selecting the interpreter